harrisonkong/HKUIButton/README.md

 ### Interface Builder ###

-1. Drop a UIImageView in your view controller then change the class in the *Identity Inspector* pane to HKUIImageView like this:
+1. Drop a UIButton in your view controller then change the class in the *Identity Inspector* pane to HKUIButton like this:

 <img src="./docs/Identity-Inspector.png" alt="identity inspector pane screenshot">